-Button type paper punches are also a good way to build up fine motor strength while engaging your students.
+Button-type paper punches are also a good way to build up fine motor strength while engaging your students.
 Just punching the paper is really a challenge.
-But if you’d like to add a spin to it, label several different sheets of colored Astrobrights paper (colored paper makes everything more fun) with a number and have students ‘punch’ that many times.
+Make it more engaging by labeling several different sheets of colored Astrobrights paper with a number.
+Then have students ‘punch’ the paper that many times.

-You’ll find thematic button punches like these at craft stores, but I generally can pick them up from garage sales here and there as well.
+You can find these paper punches in most craft stores.
+However, I generally pick them up from garage sales here and there as well.